-• Remedial Coaching:

-- Students are provided with free of cost remedial coaching - Remedial coaching are given twice a year at the end of each term - Students are encouraged to participate in training programmes and workshops. - Students are given additional guidance on difficult topics and rigorous writing practice in remedial 159 programme
+- Remedial Coaching: - Students are provided with free of cost remedial coaching - Remedial coaching are given twice a year at the end of 160

-Special counseling sessions and special guidance lectures are conducted for these students to overcome fear and weaker point and to gain confidence.
+- Students are encouraged to participate in training programmes and workshops. - Students are given additional guidance on difficult topics and rigorous writing practice in remedial programme - Special counseling sessions and special guidance lectures are conducted for these students to overcome fear and weaker point and to gain confidence.